SecureIdentityAlliance/osia/src/doc/02 - functional.rst

     Create Enrollment                  Insert a new enrollment
     Read Enrollment                    Retrieve an enrollment
     Update Enrollment                  Update an enrollment
-    Delete Enrollment                  Delete an enrollment
+    Partial Update Enrollment          Update part of an enrollment Finalize Enrollment                Finalize an enrollment (mark it as completed) Delete Enrollment                  Delete an enrollment
-    Find Enrollment                    Retrieve a list of enrollment who match passed in search criteria Create Document Capture            Add a new document for an enrollment Read Document Capture              Retrieve document data
+    Find Enrollments                   Retrieve a list of enrollments which match passed in search criteria Send Buffer                        Send a buffer (image, etc.)
-    Update Document Capture            Update a document for an enrollment Delete Document Capture            Delete a document for an enrollment
+    Get Buffer                         Get a buffer
     --------------------------------- -----------------------------------------------------------------------------------
     **Population Registry Services**
     ---------------------------------------------------------------------------------------------------------------------